 Occasionally, the doctor will burst in just a second too late to explain that he tested the wrong vial and the character isn't (wasn't) going to die.
 Oh well, it's too late now!

-As a Death Trope, all Spoilers will be unmarked ahead.
+As this is a Death Trope, unmarked spoilers abound.
 Beware.

 - The entire point of Joe Versus the Volcano, with a twist: he was never sick.